-Cane sugar has received a bad rap in the press the last few years, and when eaten excessively, this is certainly for good reason as too much of the white stuff has been linked to health conditions such as obesity and type two diabetes.
+Cane sugar has received a bad rap in the press the last few years, and when eaten excessively, this is certainly for good reason as too much of the white stuff has been linked to health conditions such as obesity.
 What are the benefits of coconut sugar over table sugar and is it truly any better for you?

 What Is Coconut Sugar?

 Coconut sugar is an extremely sustainable form of sugar in comparison to cane sugar as it comes from palm trees.
 Palm trees are beneficial to the environment as they require very little water to survive and help restore the soil in which they are grown.
 When compared to cane sugar, coconut trees actually use only one-fifth of the soil nutrients and water required for cane sugar to grow.
 They also produce more sugar per acre than cane sugar.

 Coconut sugar is made from the sap of the coconut plant which is then heated to a high temperature until the water evaporates leaving coconut sugar behind.

 What Is The Difference Between Coconut Sugar & Normal Sugar?

 Coconut sugar has a few extra benefits that table sugar hasn’t.
 That said, you are still adding calories to your food, and coconut sugar is still a type of sugar, of which too much will be detrimental to your health just as with any type of sugar.
 In moderation, it certainly is better for you than normal table sugar, but as mentioned above, you can have too much of a good thing if you overdo it.